"I have found it very stimulating."

 For the application form itself, I used as many practical examples as I could..."

-"I was unsuccessful in 2009 but was encouraged by solicitors and barristers who had been through this very competitive process to try again."
+"I was unsuccessful but was encouraged by others who had been through this very competitive process to try again."

 "LGBT individuals should definitely feel able to apply for judicial roles if they are interested in becoming a judge."